First-Degree Equations

 Solution of a first-degree equation

-By applying the second principle of equivalence we may divide both sides by , provided .
+By applying the second principle of equivalence we may divide both sides by a, provided a\neq 0.
 The final solution is therefore

 In the previous example we obtained

 so a = 5 and b = 10.
-Because is non-zero we can apply the second principle and obtain
+Because a is non-zero we can apply the second principle and obtain

-We were able to apply the second principle because the coefficient is non-zero.
+We were able to apply the second principle because the coefficient a is non-zero.
 This is a necessary condition for the equation to be determined.

 Definition